sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day1/index.md

       src="./images/hostel.jpg"
       link="./images/hostel.jpg"
       target="_blank"
-      title="The \"family room\" area of the hostel" caption="Everyone was very friendly and came from such diverse backgrounds.
+      title="The 'family room' area of the hostel" caption="Everyone was very friendly and came from such diverse backgrounds.
 It had a real international feel."
 >}}

-I went to bed around 10:00
-since I was quite tired, and apparently there is a massive holiday tomorrow with parties in the streets that go all night, so I want to be awake enough for that.
+I went to bed around 10:00 since I was quite tired, and apparently there is a massive holiday tomorrow with parties in the streets that go all night, so I want to be awake enough for that.